getkyo/kyo/README.md

       case n => safeLoopWithIOs(n - 1)
     }
   }

+// Using `Defers` for stack safety def safeLoopWithDefers[S](n: Int < S): Int < (S & Defers) =
+  Defers {
+    n.map {
+      case 0 => 0
+      case n => safeLoopWithDefers(n - 1)
+    }
+  }
 ```

 In the `safeLoopWithLoops` function, `Loops` is used to convert the recursive computation into a stack-safe iterative process.
-The `Loops.transform` method takes the initial input value `n` and a function that either continues the loop with a new value using `Loops.continue` or terminates the loop with a final result using `Loops.done`.
-Alternatively, in the `safeLoopWithIOs` function, the use of `IOs` suspends each recursive call, preventing the stack from overflowing.
+The `Loops.transform` method takes the initial input value n and a function that either continues the loop with a new value using `Loops.continue` or terminates the loop with a final result using `Loops.done`.
+Alternatively, in the `safeLoopWithIOs` function, the use of `IOs` suspends each recursive call, preventing the stack from overflowing and the `safeLoopWithDefers` function uses `Defers` to defer the evaluation of each recursive call, effectively transforming the recursive computation into a lazily-evaluated one, which avoids stack overflow.

-Both techniques are essential for safely handling recursive computations in Kyo.
-The Loops effect provides a more idiomatic and efficient approach, while the effect suspension method offers flexibility when other effects need to be integrated into the recursive computation.
+All three techniques are essential for safely handling recursive computations in Kyo.
+The `Loops` effect provides a more idiomatic and efficient approach, while the effect suspension method with `IOs` or `Defers` offers flexibility when these effects can be integrated into the recursive computation.

 ### Nested Effects